 The age and residency requirements are satisfied if a person is already on the State Electoral Roll for the electoral area in which they wish to be enrolled on the ALCT Electors Roll.
-Otherwise, a person applying to enrol needs to satisfy the Electoral Commissioner with proof of name and address - for example, a copy of driver's licence, phone or power bill.
+Otherwise, a person applying to enrol needs to satisfy the Electoral Commissioner with proof of name, age and address - for example, a copy of his or her driver's licence.